We take groups of people on short-term, usually three week, summer projects.

 - See how God is working in this very different environment.
 Not only in the local community, but also in you!

 - Satisfaction in knowing that you have worked on a worthwhile project in one of the project countries.
-Practical work in the past have included building of a feeding centre, a church and a school.
+Practical work in the past has included building of a feeding centre, a church and a school.

 - You will also learn a lot from the local people.
 Often their testimonies of faith under difficult circumstances have a life changing effect!